fab13n/jsonschema_cn/README.md

 MAY DO:

+* on objects:
     * support for regex as object property names
-* cardinal constraints for objects
-* ranges for non-integral numbers
+    * limited support for dependent object fields, e.g.
+      `{"card_number": integer, "billing_address" if "card_number":
+      string, ...}`.
+* on numbers:
+    * ranges over floats (reusing cardinal grammar with float boundaries)
+    * modulus constrains on floats `number/0.25`.
+    * exclusive ranges in addition to inclusive ones.
+May use returned braces, e.g. `integer{0,0x100{` as an equivalent for `integer{0,0xFF}`?
 * combine string constraints: regex, format, cardinals...
-With can already be achieved with operator `&`.
+This can already be achieved with operator `&`.
-* exclusive ranges for numbers (they are currently inclusive).
-May use returned braces, e.g. `integer{0,0x100{` as an equivalent for `integer{0,0xFF}`?
 * add a few `"$comment"` fields for non-obvious translations.
-* limited support for dependent object fields, e.g.  `{"card_number":
-  integer, "billing_address" if "card_number": string, ...}`.
+Use size of notation vs. size of generated schema as a clue, plus the presence of such a somment at a higher level in the tree.
 * support for `|`, `&` and `not` operators at Python's level?
 That would mean exposing the resulting parse tree, whereas currently I directly export some JSON.
+Would mosly make sens if schema simplification is supported.

+WON'T DO:

+* Support for `"oneOf"`.
+In my experience, `"anyOf"` is always enough.

 Usage
 -----